 Join me for a virtual tour of my garden In Lewes, Delaware.
 First we move through the front garden which has a design inspired by the Early American Dooryard Garden.
 Plants in this garden are included for their herbal use, pollinator attraction, as well as native plants, and fragrant plants.
 The design is intended to fit appropriately with the house which was built in 1730.
 Then (starting around 5:10) we look at some of the fountains, growing lotus in containers, a hardy pomegranate shrub, and a tree that may be a weed.
 In the final segment (starting at 9:50) we focus on the Courtyard garden, created as a garden of gorgeous foliage and as an enclosed, serene space.

 Currently Holly is working as a Horticultural Consultant at the Arlington National Cemetery.

-Holly is writing and illustrating a book for children about frogs and their habitats, now available on Amazon: Figgy and Fiona Search for a Home.
+Holly wrote and illustrated a book for children about frogs and their habitats, now available on Amazon: Figgy and Fiona Search for a Home.

 Holly is now on The Board of Trustees of The American Botanical Council, publishers of the magazine Herbalgram, based in Austin Texas.

 Holly serves as Secretary and Head of the Awards Program of the American Horticultural Society (AHS).
 The AHS connects people to gardening, raises awareness of earth-friendly gardening practices, introduces children to plants, brings together leaders to address important national issues, and showcases the art and science of horticulture.
 Please visit their website for more information.